Living Lab set up and management (Work package 2)

-- Implementation guidelines for each partner city which will give detail on how, when, where and by whom the physical and behavioural interventions or field campaigns will be carried out.
+- D2.2: Implementation plans for the iSCAPE living labs (giving detail on how, when, where and by whom the physical and behavioural interventions or field campaigns will be carried out)

 - Living Lab Agreement documentation which will commit the cities and other stakeholders directly involved in the delivery of the interventions.

-- A stakeholder Management Plan which will detail how the Living Labs will be managed and highlighting communication lines linking the consortium and the local stakeholders.
+- D2.4: Stakeholder Management Plan (detailing how the Living Labs will be managed and highlighting communication lines linking the consortium and the local stakeholders)

 - Community feedback reports which will give a brief overview of stakeholder feedback on the suggested solutions.

-This WP will provide recommendations on how to run a series of Living Labs in the partner cities which will be used as test sites for real-life interventions and also as awareness-rising venues to create and support citizens in changing behaviours and in testing and deploying solutions that can really change the city environment.
+This WP will provide recommendations on how to run the six Living Labs in the partner cities which will be used as test sites for real-life interventions and also as awareness-rising venues to create and support citizens in changing behaviours and in testing and deploying solutions that can really change the city environment.

 It will involve the commitment from relevant stakeholders which would allow to translate theoretical research into something more concrete, i.e the physical interventions, and thus into tangible benefits in terms of improved air quality.